di-sukharev/opencommit/README.md

 ### Push to git (gonna be deprecated)

-A prompt to ushing to git is on by default but if you would like to turn it off just use:
+A prompt to push to git is on by default but if you would like to turn it off just use:

 ```sh
 oco config set OCO_GITPUSH=false